-Hybrid work is going to look a bit different for every business.
-Essentially, it’s a flexible work policy that empowers people to choose where (and when) they work, typically a balance between home and the office.
+Hybrid work is a flexible policy that empowers people to choose where (and when) they work, typically a balance between home and the office.
 Employees may have set schedules, where they work at home three days a week and in the office two days, or choose to work from home or the office full-time.
 This means teams who used to gather in the office now work as hybrid teams, connected by technology rather than shared floor space.

 Why convert to hybrid work?